felvin-search/gpt-repository-loader/README.md

 # List all files with their token counts
 gpt-repository-loader . -l

+# Filter content related to authentication
+gpt-repository-loader . -c -q "user authentication and login system"

+# Filter content related to database operations
+gpt-repository-loader . -q "database queries and models" -l
 ```

 ## What to use it for?
 - Build a README for codebases
 - Work with Legacy code
 - Debug issues
+- Focus on specific parts of the codebase using semantic filtering
+- Reduce token usage by filtering out irrelevant content

 Gemini's 1M context window is REALLLY big, and it under utilized.

+## Content Filtering
+The `-q` or `--query` flag enables intelligent content filtering using a lightweight LLM (MiniLM).
+This feature:
+- Analyzes file contents for semantic relevance to your query
+- Reduces token usage by excluding irrelevant files
+- Maintains small but important files regardless of content
+- Improves the quality of LLM responses by focusing on relevant code